aerixsystem/DracolaxOS/README.md

 ## How I develop DracolaxOS

-Most of my development happens on Linux.
+All the development happens on Linux, specifically Dedian.

 I use QEMU a lot because constantly rebooting real hardware while working on a kernel gets painful very quickly.
 I use serial output and debugging tools to see what the kernel is doing when the graphical interface is not enough.